 3. Hiking in the Peak District, UK

 Despite living in India for the majority of 2017, we still managed to visit the Peak District three times.
 We absolutely love it; green rolling hills, dry stone walls, quaint country cottages and old pubs serving real ale in front of a roaring fire.
 It’s our happy place, and there’s nothing better than a long walk across the dales, followed by a hearty pub lunch.
-We often stay at Whitecliffe Cottages; a charming little farm just outside Parwich with the most characterful donkeys to feed each day.

 4. Decompressing at The Sheraton, Abu Dhabi, UAE